Friday, 28 March 2025

 One of the GR IIIx’s standout features is its three-axis in-body image stabilisation.
 During a low-light shoot at ISO 3200, we could hand-hold the camera at a slower shutter speed, around 1/15 sec, without any noticeable camera shake.
 This stabilisation is especially handy for night photography or when shooting indoors without a tripod.
 The built-in ND filter is also a pleasant surprise, allowing for long exposures even in bright conditions, such as capturing smooth water flow during daylight hours.

 The camera’s processing power is driven by the GR Engine 6, which ensures quick image processing and efficient power management.
 Whether you’re shooting RAW or JPEG, the camera’s buffer holds up well, though it’s not designed for high-speed continuous shooting.
-With only 4 frames per second in burst mode, the GR IIIx isn’t meant for or action photography, but its performance is more than satisfactory for street, landscape, or portrait work.
+With only 4 frames per second in burst mode, the GR IIIx isn’t meant for sports or action photography, but its performance is more than satisfactory for street, landscape, or portrait work.

 Portability without compromise